otter-framework/otter-cli/README.md

   - create a cloudformation changeset and deploy it, or
   - ask user to `destroy` first before running `deploy` again

-- test against all types or errors, separate warnings and errors

 <!-- toc -->